Yidan-Zhu/trial-theme-web/index.md

           <source src="https://raw.githubusercontent.com/Yidan-Zhu/trial-theme-web/gh-pages/3.3.%20two-finger%20contour.mp4" type="video/mp4">
       </video></div>
       <div><span> <br> Use two fingers in the axis region to determine the first-deviation contour of the Gaussian projection, and
-        drag around to reshape the contour.
-It determines the two std-deviations of Gaussian, and the covariance between the two dimensions.
-Students could figure out how covariance values between -1 and 1 correspond to specific shapes of the contour of Gaussian. </span>
+        drag around to reshape the ellipse.
+It determines the two std-deviations of Gaussian, and the covariance between two dimensions.
+You could figure out how covariance values between -1 and 1 correspond to specific contour shapes. </span>
       </div>
   </div>